rhussain21/edge-ai-pipeline/README.md

 # Edge AI Pipeline - Work in Progress

-The purpose of this project is two create a dual AI system that will generate content and automatically assess it.
-This demonstrates how multiple AI agents can coordinate to handle complex tasks from edge devices (in this case, a Jetson Orin Nano) to local processing systems (Macbook Pro for now).
-Details to follow!
+*A system for discovering and curating industrial automation knowledge for AI applications.*

+Industrial automation knowledge is scattered across vendor manuals, standards, whitepapers, and open-source projects, making it difficult to build systems that truly understand the domain.

+This project builds a pipeline to discover, filter, and organize high-quality technical sources into a structured corpus of industry-relevant data.
+The system combines automated discovery workflows with AI-assisted classification and includes ongoing development of both client tools and edge deployments on NVIDIA Jetson.

+More details to follow.

 ## Update History

-- 03/03/2026 - uploaded MVP.
-Multi-agent system that can handle queries and simple routing
+- 03/03/2026 — Uploaded MVP: multi-agent system capable of handling queries and basic routing
-- 02/16/2026 - Add initial files for creating basic components of data infrastructure: etl script, relational and vector database
+- 02/16/2026 — Initial data infrastructure components (ETL pipeline, relational DB, vector DB)

 ## License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License — see the `LICENSE` file for details.